corda/corda/docs/source/network-bootstrapper.rst

     .. code-block:: shell

-        # Unregister the java package namespace using the bootstrapper tool
+        # Unregister the Java package namespace using the Network Bootstrapper
         java -jar network-bootstrapper.jar --dir build/nodes --network-parameter-overrides=network-parameters.conf

-Command-line options
+Command line options
 ~~~~~~~~~~~~~~~~~~~~

-The network bootstrapper can be started with the following command-line options:
+The Network Bootstrapper can be started with the following command line options:

 .. code-block:: shell